anupriya-d/avr-bare_metal_programming/info.md

-usefull commands for setting up
+useful commands for setting up
 ----------------------------------------------------------------
 using usbasb programmer